dcshzj/nussucommit/README.md

 # NUSSU commIT main website
-This is the main website for the NUS Students' Union Committee for Information Technology (NUSSU commIT0.
+This is the main website for the NUS Students' Union Committee for Information Technology (NUSSU commIT).

 ## Setting up
 Check out this repository and run the following commands inside the repository folder: